Carry/Bring

 What’s the difference between carry and bring?

-Carry and bring can be easily confused, but the difference is quite straightforward: we use bring when something is taken towards the speaker, whereas we use carry when something is transported using hands, body or strength.
-Read on for a detailed explanation of the difference between these tricky verbs, then test out your knowledge in the free exercises.
+Carry and bring have related, but not identical meanings: we use bring when something is taken towards the speaker, whereas we use carry when something is transported using hands, body or strength.

 Example